 Practical Advice for Visitors to Matugga, Uganda

-Accommodation – Ivan’s home has an upper floor with 5 rooms available for visitors so it can cope with up to 12 visitors assuming 2 or 3 people share each room.
-Visitors are asked to cover the costs incurred in their visit including meals, the staff who look after them and fuel for travelling around (£40 board and £10 towards fuel per week).
-These costs are small by UK standards but far beyond the means of Pastor Ivan.
+Accommodation -Bishop Ivan and Madam Allen’s family home has an upper floor with 5 rooms available for visitors so it can cope with up to 12 visitors assuming 2 or 3 people share each room.
+Visitors are asked to cover the costs incurred in their visit including meals, the staff who look after them and fuel for travelling around (£10 per day board/lodging and £25 per person each way towards fuel/van rental for airport transfers).
+These costs are small by UK standards but far beyond the means of Bishop Ivan.

 Passport & Visa – your passport needs to have at least 6 months left to run at the time of departure.
 A ‘visitor’s visa’ is required to enter Uganda (visitors are advised to state that the purpose of their visit is ‘a holiday’ or ‘visiting friends’).
 As people will be volunteering and will not be paid for any work one they do not need a working visa, effectively work is being done on the basis of ‘helping out’ while visiting.
 It can be obtained at Entebbe Airport on arrival but much time and hassle is saved by getting it in advance from the Ugandan High Commission in London about one month before departure.

 A form can be downloaded from the High Commission website (or our website) which should be completed and sent to the High Commission with a passport photograph, your passport and the payment.
-The payment must be made via Postal Order (£35 for a single entry visa) payable to the Uganda High Commission.
+The payment must be made via Postal Order (£35 for a single entry visa; this price is subject to change) payable to the Uganda High Commission.
 These should be sent via ‘registered post’ to: Uganda High Commission, Uganda House, 58-59 Trafalgar Square, London, WC2N 5DX, tel: 020 7839 5783and a ‘registered post’ self-addressed envelope should also be included for the return of your passport (with visa stamp in). our contact in Uganda is Pastor Ivan Lugoloobi, Director the Revival Centre in Matugga, PO Box 21505, Kampala, Uganda tel: 00 256 (0) 772486492.